torvalds/linux/Documentation/filesystems/ubifs.rst

 to work with flash devices.
-It is important to understand, that UBIFS is completely different to any traditional file-system in Linux, like Ext2, XFS, JFS, etc. UBIFS represents a separate class of file-systems which work with MTD devices, not block devices.
+It is important to understand, that UBIFS is completely different to any traditional file-system in Linux, like Ext2, XFS, JFS, etc. UBIFS represents a separate class of file-systems which work with MTD devices, analt block devices.
 The other Linux file-system of this class is JFFS2.

 To make it more clear, here is a small comparison of MTD devices and